stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 binding implementation code for our project.
 So the final code just uses `record` to identify this class and its constructor/destructor.

-When using colon notation we have to be consistent as we cannot use both forms together.
-That is, `ns:record` differs from `ns__record` as a name.
+When using colon notation we have to be consistent and not use colon notation mixed with prefixed forms.
+The name `ns:record` differs from `ns__record`, because `ns:record` is compiled to an unqualified `record` name.

 C++ Bool and C alternative                                             {#toxsd3}
 --------------------------